chrthomsen/pygrametl/docs/examples/testing.rst

 ``genre`` and ``book`` had their IDs defined in different orders.
 In this case, the foreign key constraints were satisfied although ``Nineteen Eighty-Four`` (wrongly) was referencing the genre ``comic``.
-Thus, variables can test parts of the ETL flow which cannot be verified by foreign keys as they only ensure that a value is present.
+Thus, variables can test parts of the ETL flow which cannot be verified by foreign keys as the latter only ensure that a value is present.

 Another example of using variables is shown below.
 Here the user verifies that